 - Accounting and audit

 Business activities may be organised in various ways.
-You must consider which entity that best suits your purposes, taking into account commercial considerations, tax and VAT issues, compliance and administrative costs, limitation of liability, etc.
+You must consider which entity that best suits your purposes, taking into account commercial considerations, tax and VAT issues, compliance and administrative costs, limitation of liability, and so on.

 The most common alternatives are: